CalvinHartwell/canonical-kubernetes-demos/cdk-minio/README.md

 ## Prerequisites

 This document assumes you have already deployed Canonical Kubernetes and have a cluster running already with some storage available for the creation of PV.
-If you want something quick to test with, I recommend you follow the [cdk-ceph demo here to deploy Canonical Kubernetes with Ceph](https://github.com/CalvinHartwell/canonical-kubernetes-demos/tree/master/cdk-ceph) but create a PV with at least 1GB of Storage and not 50MB.
-If you do not give Minio enough storage space it will not work.
+If you want something quick to test with.

+I recommend you follow the [cdk-ceph demo here to deploy Canonical Kubernetes with Ceph](https://github.com/CalvinHartwell/canonical-kubernetes-demos/tree/master/cdk-ceph) but create a default storage class based on the manual instructions.
+The PVC you create will need at least 1GB of storage so keep this in mind.

-## Deploying the Standalone Workload
+## Deploying the Standalone Minio Workload

 On the minio website, there is a page for generating the kubernetes payload.
 This repository includes two examples from that site which have been modified to work out of the box with Canonical Kubernetes if you've deployed it with available PV.